tomkoala/smarthome-rpi/docs/Install-docker.md

 docker-compose ls
 ```

-To list downloaded images to create the containers
+To list downloaded images required to create the containers
 ```
 docker image ls
 ```